KatalystSoftware/junction-ilmo/README.md

 ## Play Now!

-Try to [sign up](https://junction-ilmo.vercel.app/) to Stupid Hack 2023 as fast as you can
+Try to [sign up](https://junction-ilmo.vercel.app/) to Junction 2023 as fast as you can

 ## Development